wb14123/bard/Readme.markdown

 ### Auto Generate Beautiful Document

-No more code needed, once your handler is written, the API document is right there for you.
+No more code needed, once your handler is written, the API documents is right there for you.
+The users could also try the APIs in the web UI.
+Isn't that cool?

 See a [live demo](http://doc-ui.bardframework.com/?host=http:%2F%2Flinode.binwang.me:8082).

 ![Doc UI Screenshot](https://cloud.githubusercontent.com/assets/1906051/4930305/5925bd98-6562-11e4-957d-e3ec17656f06.png)

+### Build A Self Contained Directory That Is Ready to Deploy

+Just with one command `mvn package bard:standalone`, this framework will generate a self contained directory which is ready to deploy.
+It contains directory `conf` to store config files, `bin` to store start up and shut down scripts, `lib` to store library JARs and `log` to store all the logs for you.

+Just run `bin/server.sh start | restart | stop`, you can control your server.

-### Run In Your Favorite Servlet Container
+### Or Run In Your Favorite Servlet Container

-Bard could build a WAR package for you so that you could run it in your favorite serlvet container.
+If you want to build a WAR package in order to run in a servlet container, that is easy, too.

-You can also run it as a standalone server, too.
+Just run `mvn package bard:war`, then you will get a WAR package.

 Documents
 --------------